merenlab/merenlab.org/_posts/anvio/2018-02-15-anvio-snakemake-workflows.md

 ```

 By refering to the help menu of `anvi-gen-contigs-database` you will find that the default for `--split-length` is 20,000.
-You may notice another interesting thing,which is that the value for `--project-name` is `"{group}"`.
-This is a little magic trick to make it so that the project name in your contigs database would indentical to the group name that you supplied in the config file.
+You may notice another interesting thing, which is that the value for `--project-name` is `"{group}"`.
+This is a little magic trick to make it so that the project name in your contigs database would be indentical to the group name that you supplied in the config file.
 If you wish to understand this syntax, you may read about [the snakemake wildcards](http://snakemake.readthedocs.io/en/stable/snakefiles/rules.html#wildcards).

 </div>